solowiej/DietlyRabbitmq/README.md

-In oder to run the project :

 1. open cmd
 2. cd c:/project (go to your project root folder)

+In order to start rabbitmq service, launch the docker-compose :

 3. docker-compose up

+In order to run the project:

 4. mvn clean install
 5. mvn spring-boot:run